-- Writing: Students will prepare 3 response papers; complete in-class writing assignments; and write a research memo for their group's oral presentation. - Oral Communication: Students will develop skills in conducting informed, respectful dialogues on difficult issues.
-Students will also work in small groups to prepare an oral presentation on a current issue related to the course content. - Information Literacy: Students will conduct research on a controversial issue, preparing a research memo that contributes to their group presentation. - University Gems: Students will visit a Texas Performing Arts performance and write a response paper on its point(s) of view.
-Students will also visit the Blanton Art Museum and write a response paper on a work of art relevant to the class. - University Lecture Series and Difficult Dialogues Public Forum: Students will attend the Difficult Dialogues public forum on October 27.
-Students may attend the University Lecture Series on September 21 and/or September 22 for extra credit (or to make up for other required evening assignments.)
+- Writing: Students will prepare 4 response papers; complete in-class writing assignments; and write a research memo for their group's oral presentation. - Oral Communication: Students will develop skills in conducting informed, respectful dialogues on difficult issues.
+Students will also work in small groups to prepare an oral presentation on a current issue related to the course content. - Information Literacy: Students will conduct research on a controversial issue, preparing a research memo that contributes to their group presentation.

+- University Gems: Students will visit a Texas Performing Arts performance and write a response paper on its point(s) of view. - University Lecture Series: Students will attend and write a response paper on the Difficult Dialogues public forum, "What is a Caring Society?"